 If you or someone you care about is getting forgetful or confused, you might be worried it’s dementia.
 There are many other conditions that can cause the symptoms of dementia, so the first step is to talk to your doctor.

-The early signs can be very vague and they vary from person to person.
+The early signs of dementia can be very vague and they vary from person to person.
 They can include:

-- losing enthusiasm for things they usually enjoy
+- losing enthusiasm for things you usually enjoy

 - taking longer to do routine things

-- forgetting people or places they used to know
+- forgetting people or places you used to know

 - difficulties finding words and thinking